nirajdev147/ShopPoint/README.md

-# Shop Point - ECommerce Website
+# shop-point - An e-Commerce Website

-**Shop Point** is an eCommerce website that allows users to browse products, add them to their cart, and complete the checkout process using Visa.
+**shop-point** is an eCommerce website that allows users to browse products, add them to their cart, and complete the checkout process using Visa.
 Admins can manage categories, products, orders, and users through a dedicated dashboard.

 ## Features